- Contact Information

 Students have a number of opportunities to participate in activities for which they receive special recognition.
 These include, but are not limited to: citizenship, spelling bee, academic excellence, and attendance.

 Students will be recognized each nine weeks for academic achievement as well as good behavior.
-A formal awards ceremony will be held at the end of the school year.
-Parents are encouraged to attend.

 Criteria for Nine Weeks Citizenship Award:

 - Displays appropriate behavior on a consistent basis

 - No office/bus referrals for the nine weeks

 - Displays appropriate work habits and attitude in the classroom and at specials